MicrosoftDocs/entra-docs/docs/architecture/sse-deployment-guide-internet-access.md

 ### Stop the agent and confirm restored access

 1. On **Network traffic**, select **Stop collecting**.
-1. Scroll to observe the traffic related to your attempt to open the FQDN.
+1. Scroll to observe the traffic related to opening the FQDN.

 ### View activity in the traffic log